mhrimaz/AwesomeJavaFX/README.md

 - [JMetro](https://www.pixelduke.com/jmetro) - Modern theme (or look and feel) for JavaFX inspired by Microsoft Metro / Fluent Design.
 - [jpro](http://www.jpro.io) - JavaFX for the Browser. jpro is a new technology which brings Java back into the browser - without Java Plugin.
 - [JSilhouette](https://github.com/aalmiray/jsilhouette) - JSilhouette provides additional shapes for Java applications.
+- [Kubed](https://github.com/hudsonb/kubed) - A port of the popular Javascript library D3.js to Kotlin/JavaFX.
 - [Lib-Tile](https://github.com/Naoghuman/lib-tile) - Lib-Tile is a multi Maven project written in JavaFX and NetBeans IDE 8.0.2 and provides the functionalities to use and handle easily Tiles in your JavaFX application.
 - [LiveDirsFX](https://github.com/TomasMikula/LiveDirsFX) - Directory tree model for JavaFX that watches the filesystem for changes.
 - [Medusa](https://github.com/HanSolo/Medusa) - A JavaFX library for Gauges.
 The main focus of this project is to provide Gauges that can be configured in multiple ways.